r-universe-org/frontend/README.md

 ## How to test

-Clone the repo and run `npm install .` once to get dependencies.
+Clone the repo, cd into it and run `npm install .` once to get dependencies.
 After that run:

 ```sh
 npm start